SachsKaylee/you-have-been-warned/README.md

 This project was born out of a joke among friends for giving each other warnings on Discord for the most ridiculous of things.

-At some point manually remember each warning and managing it in discord became way too cumersome and we decided to automate this process.
+At some point manually remember each warning and managing it in Discord became way too cumbersome and we decided to automate this process.

-Even though born out of a joke this bot is also suited for practical use.
+Even though born out of a joke, this bot is also suited for practical use.

 ## Commands